Xia-an-Shu/Pensum-Tracker/execution-instructions.md

 npm run deploy

 By default, the new commit on the gh-pages branch will have a commit message of "Updates".
-You can specify a custom commit message via the -m option, like this: npm run deploy -- -m "Deploy React app to GitHub Pages"
+You can specify a custom commit message via the -m option, like this: npm run deploy -- -m "Deploy Github pages for Pensum Tracker"

 Configure GitHub Pages